 The particular word “repast” has Latin roots that translate into “to eat.”
 In ancient times, it was a common word for casual mealtimes; however, over the centuries, it has been associated with the particular kind of meal offered after funeral service.
 Thus, funeral repast or repass is understood as a symbolical tradition of breaking bread with family, in a less formal setting, after the conduction of funeral services.

 Some people also refer to it as funeral reception since it takes place after all the formal and mandatory funeral services.
 Typically, all invited to the funeral attend a repast ceremony.
 Still, it is often an opportunity for family members to privately share their grief and reminisce about the dead in a lighter manner.
 Grief is like a heavy burden, which only gets lighter when shared or talked about.
-Hence, the typical purpose of arranging such a gathering is to be with your loved ones, celebrate your family and memory of the lost loved ones.
+Hence, the typical purpose of arranging such a gathering is to be with your loved ones, and celebrate your family and memory of the lost loved ones.

 The arrangement of a funeral repast depends upon the concerned family’s preferences.
 They can be hosted or arranged in churches, restaurants, family homes, or local community halls wherever feasible for the grieving family.
 The menu of repast gathering varies primarily since it can be a proper meal with delicacies or just snacks and drink affair – entirely depending upon the family’s wishes.